Skip to content

 Port forwarding

-VPN providers like Mullvad support port forwarding, if your application needs it.
+VPN providers like Torguard support port forwarding, if your application needs it.

 Copy the port number you got to qBittorrent > Settings > Connection > Port used for incoming connections.